 Now that we know why it is so important to take care of cuticles properly, here’s some fundamentals of cuticle care.
 Following the below steps will ensure your cuticles will be soft and healthy and as result, your nails will grow strong and evenly.
 Note, looking after cuticles is easy and it does not require much money or regular visits to a nail salon.
 You can do it at home with your own resources.
 However, what it does require is some discipline until your cuticle care routine becomes a habit.
 Finally, a useful habit!

-The 3 easy steps to beautiful and healthy cuticles:
+The 3 easy steps to healthy cuticles:

 1. PUSH, DON’T CUT.
 While the cuticle should not cover too much of your fingernail, you can not cut it.
 Never.
 If you go to a nail salon and a manicurist attempts to cut it – run away, you’re in the wrong salon!
 Cutting cuticles a big no-no because it can increase dryness and cause them to crack, bleed or even get infected.